Jamie3213/heart_disease_classification/README.md

 We’ve done some analysis of the numeric variables in the data set, so now let’s move on to looking at the categorical variables.
-A key first question is how skewed is our data set towards either people with heart disease or those without?
+A key first consideration is how skewed our data set is towards either people with heart disease or those without?

 ``` r
 # plot